Gabrielbmm/Gabrielbmm/README.md

 ## Hey!
-My nmae is Gabriel and this is my Github 👋
+Welcome to my Github 👋

-- 🌱 Hellow, my name is Gabriel and I'm 18 years.
+- 🌱 Hellow, my name is Gabriel and I'm 18 years old.
 At the moment I'm studying Development and Analysis of System at Senai.
 - 🔭 Feel free to get in touch using the links below